 I am not a subscriber to TEOTWAWKI (The End of the World As We Know It) theories (some may call that naive).

-I do think it is every families responsibility to be able to take care of themselves without relying on outside help for at least a few weeks.
+I do think it is the responsibility of every family to be able to take care of themselves without relying on outside help for at least a few weeks.

 I do like the term Zombies (meaning people not prepared to take care of themselves that will not know what to do for their families).

 I do hope more people start preparing to avoid becoming a zombie family (especially my friends and neighbors).

 I do think most people want to know how to be prepared but are either frightened or completely overwhelmed (and lets face it, shows like Doomsday Preppers make us all look like crazies).

 This isn’t meant to be a hard-core prepping site.
 The intended audience is not someone looking to camouflage a 40 foot trailer.
 The site is meant for families just getting started on this journey.

 I hope I can share some simple strategies to help you avoid ZombieLand and feel a little safer knowing you are prepared for what comes your way.